-Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our corporate governance and nominating committee will be Drs.
+The members of our corporate governance and nominating committee are Drs.
 Gordon and Scheller.
-Dr. Gordon will be the chairperson of our corporate governance and nominating committee.
+Dr. Gordon is the chairperson of our corporate governance and nominating committee.
 Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
 Specifically, the corporate governance and nominating committee will:

-- identify, evaluate, and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - · review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - evaluate the performance of our board of directors and of individual directors.
+- †identify, evaluate, and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - †consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - a€ consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - †review developments in corporate governance practices;

+†evaluate the adequacy of our corporate governance practices and reporting; and

+†evaluate the performance of our board of directors and of individual directors.